Two-stage least squares with treatment-covariate interactions for treatment effect heterogeneity: Introduction

 \section{Introduction}

 Two-stage least squares (\tsls) is widely used for estimating treatment effects when instrumental variables (IVs) are available for endogenous treatments.
-Under the potential outcomes framework, \cite{imbens1994identification} and \cite{angrist1996identification} defined the local average treatment effect (LATE) as the average treatment effect over the subpopulation of {\it compliers} whose treatment status is affected by the IV, and formalized the assumptions on the IV that ensure the consistency of \tslss for estimating the LATE.
+Under the potential outcomes framework, \cite{imbens1994identification} and \cite{angrist1996identification} defined the local average treatment effect (LATE) as the average treatment effect over the subpopulation of {\it compliers} whose treatment status is affected by the IV, and formalized the assumptions on the IV that ensure the consistency of \tsls\ for estimating the LATE.

 Often, IVs only satisfy the IV assumptions after conditioning on a set of covariates.
 Refer to such IVs as {\it conditionally valid} IVs hence.
 A common strategy is to include the corresponding covariates as additional regressors when fitting the \tsls.
-When \hte \wrt covariates is suspected, an intuitive generalization, which we term the {\it interacted} \tsls, is to add the IV-covariate and treatment-covariate interactions to the first and second stages, respectively \citep[Section 4.5.2]{angrist2009mostly}.
+When \hte\ \wrt\ covariates is suspected, an intuitive generalization, which we term the {\it interacted} \tsls, is to add the IV-covariate and treatment-covariate interactions to the first and second stages, respectively \citep[Section 4.5.2]{angrist2009mostly}.

-To our knowledge, theoretical properties of the interacted \tslss have not been discussed under the LATE framework except when the IV is randomly assigned hence {\it unconditionally valid} \citep{ding2019decomposing}.
-Our paper closes this gap and clarifies the properties of the \itss in the more prevalent setting where the IV is conditionally valid.
+To our knowledge, theoretical properties of the interacted \tsls\ have not been discussed under the LATE framework except when the IV is randomly assigned hence {\it unconditionally valid} \citep{ding2019decomposing}.
+Our paper closes this gap and clarifies the causal interpretation of the \its\ in the more prevalent setting where the IV is conditionally valid.
+The main findings are threefold.